nickstellato/starter-files/README.md

 npm install
 ```

-After `npm install` runs, the server will start with the provided code.
+After `npm install` runs, a server will start with the provided code.

 TODO: